kayelet/docker-mysql-python/README.md

 # Application Errors
 The program will exist with error in the following cases:
 * There is a gap greater than 10 between to a pair of SQL files that should run, or between the RUN_ID of the last SQL file registered in SQL_RUN_LOG and the next SQL file that should run.
-* There is more than one SQL file with a given RUN_ID.
+* There is more than one SQL file with the same RUN_ID.
-*